Fortune Teller

 Would as promised open

-Like the inflorescence of an orchid—
+Like an orchid—